Mars In Sagittarius Arrives & It's Time To Take Cover

 Mars In Sagittarius Arrives & It’s Time To Duck & Cover

 It’s been nearly two years since the action planet Mars has orbited Sagittarius, making this year’s comeback memorable.
-In the midst of several retrogrades (Mercury, Jupiter, Saturn, Uranus, and Neptune), we can rely on Mars in Sagittarius to serve as the energetic light we need to get us through the muddiness of fall from November 4 to December 15.
+In the midst of several retrogrades (Mercury, Jupiter, Saturn, Uranus, and Neptune), we can rely on Mars in Sagittarius from November 4 to December 15 to serve as the energetic light we need to get us through the end of the year.

 AdvertisementADVERTISEMENT